 Tucson, Arizona 85701

 Drinking Water Systems Review

 To ensure public drinking water systems in Arizona are designed and built to standards that provide safe, potable water to customers, the ER Program conducts a detailed technical review of water system design prior to and after its construction.
-Prior to developing a new drinking water system or modifying an existing system, including the addition of new water sources, an applicant is required to apply for and receive an "Approval to Construct" authorization from ADEQ.
-After applicants have received that approval and have completed construction of the project, they are required to apply for and receive an "Approval of Construction" before they can begin operating the facility.
+Prior to developing a new drinking water system or modifying an existing system (including the addition of new water sources), an applicant is required to apply for and receive an "Approval to Construct" authorization from ADEQ.
+After applicants have received that approval and have completed construction of the project, they are required to apply for an "Approval of Construction" before they can begin operating the facility.
 Prior to receiving this Approval of Construction, the applicant must submit for review an Engineer's Certificate of Completion, as-built plans, specifications, and testing results that demonstrate conformance with the applicable rules.